shellinabox/shellinabox/README.md

 [![Join the chat at https://gitter.im/shellinabox/shellinabox](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/shellinabox/shellinabox?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is an unofficial fork of the project **Shell In A Box**.
-The fork was created because the original project was not maintained anymore and we cannot contact the original repository owners.
+This is a fork of the project **Shell In A Box**.
+The fork was created because the original project was not maintained by authorized author.
+He did provide some early support for the Debian package.

 Our aim is to continue with maintenance of the shellinabox project.
 For a list of recent changes, please see [CHANGELOG.md](/CHANGELOG.md).